-The Citi® Double Cash Card – 18 month BT offer has one of the best flat-rate cashback programs around — earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+The Citi® Double Cash Card – 18 month BT offer has one of the best flat-rate cashback programs around — earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 This is a great rate for all purchases you make with your card.
 And, you can take advantage of a long balance transfer offer: 0% for 18 months on Balance Transfers (after, 13.99% – 23.99% (Variable) APR).

 Dining rewards card